Model Order Reduction for Water Quality Dynamics: Abstract

 \section{Abstract}

 A state-space representation of water quality dynamics describing disinfectant (e.g., chlorine) transport dynamics in drinking water distribution networks has been recently proposed.
 Such representation is a byproduct of space- and time-discretization of the PDE modeling transport dynamics.
 This results in a large state-space dimension even for small networks with tens of nodes.
 Although such a state-space model provides a model-driven approach to predict water quality dynamics, incorporating it into model-based control algorithms or state estimators for large networks is challenging and at times intractable.
-To that end, this paper investigates model order reduction (MOR) methods for water quality dynamics.
+To that end, this paper investigates model order reduction (MOR) methods for water quality dynamics with the objective of performing post-reduction feedback control.
 The presented investigation focuses on reducing state-dimension by orders of magnitude, the stability of the MOR methods, and the application of these methods to model predictive control.